Listen to this article here

 A crisis response team for mental health is needed

 Givens-Johnson said that while the Lawton Police Department provides crisis training for officers and goes above and beyond the state-required training, having the crisis response team provides the officers the opportunity to focus on what they are primarily trained to do.

 “I feel that this will increase the chances of connecting a citizen to mental health services and reducing the chances of those with mental health challenges or officers being harmed,” Givens-Johnson said.

-More city officials should follow her lead.
+More city officials across the nation should follow her lead.
 The question to ask isn’t whether it should be done but rather, how can we make it happen?

-I’m asking my fellow Lawtonians to reimagine a society that treats mental illness with bullets and handcuffs and to envision a future where our limited police resources are spent where we need them most.
-I’m asking Lawtonians to reallocate funds in our city budget to create a crisis response team for nonviolent mental health, addiction, and housing emergencies.
+I’m asking folks to reimagine a society that treats mental illness with bullets and handcuffs and to envision a future where our limited police resources are spent where we need them most.
+We urgently need to reallocate funds in city budgets to create a crisis response team for nonviolent mental health, addiction, and housing emergencies.